x-limitless-x/blakedrumm.com/_posts/2022-02-28-create-certificate-template-scom.markdown

       - Click **Next**
     - Verify that you have selected **Active Directory Enrollment Policy**
       - Click **Next**
-    - Select the checkbox &check; next to the Certificate Template you created and click on the Warning sign below the Certificate Template, it says **click here to configure settings.**
+    - Select the checkbox  next to the Certificate Template you created and click on the Warning sign below the Certificate Template, it says **click here to configure settings.**
     ![Request Certificate from Management Server](/assets/img/posts/certificate-authority-template-guide/step-12.png){:class="img-fluid"}

     - You will notice that the Management Server can see the Certificate Template \